-BizSmart & Aspiring Young Entrepreneurs Lead the Great American Comeback
+BizSmart & Aspiring Young Entrepreneurs Lead the Great Product Innovation Revolution!

-Camp BizSmart is helping lead the Great American Comeback.
-Sign up now and join us to give a big boost up to a local business you love; a cool high-tech start-up; or a brand-new entrepreneur with a unique “No-Box” solution to thrive in this new world economy.
-We have created a unique virtual maker space where aspiring “Teenpreneurs” will partner with real small business owners to Make A Difference while learning and polishing practical, real world bottom-line skills like:
+Camp BizSmart is helping to lead the great product innovation revolution.
+Sign up now and join us to work with really cool companies and start-ups with executives doing leading edge innovation.
+We have created both in person and virtual maker space opportunities where aspiring Teenpreneurs will learn to make a difference while learning and polishing practical, real world bottom-line skills like:

 - Design Thinking

 The best part is that Teen Invention Teams will help real businesses on the “Bounce-Back” invent new ways of connecting with loyal customers, reach out to new ones to provide imaginative service innovations and even invent new products.

 We sense a new surge of optimism, and people ready to get to work.
 So starting May 21st will be the world premier of the 1st online real world design competition for teens called the “BizSmart Challenge”.
 It is an engaging and fun online portal for young people to give back, help out, and do something meaningful for their community and themselves.
 Small business CEOs and owners will present actual, practical & robust virtual design challenges for the next generation of idea makers and world shakers to solve now.
 As Steve Jobs once said: “To Put a Ding in the Universe”.

 Come back often, to watch for new BizSmart Challenges to be featured.
 You can nominate a business you know.
 And yes, a business can self-nominate.
 The virtual challenge will happen at various times throughout the year.
 The workshop is six days and concludes with a virtual design competition mentored and juried by executives and young rising stars at the top companies like Amazon, Adobe and Intel.
 All teen teams will receive professional digital rendering of their idea ready to add to their college achievement portfolio.